antmicro/litex-buildenv-ng/README.md

 More documentation is obviously on its way.

+## Conda-packaged compiler toolchains

+LiteX BuildEnv (NG) requires toolchains for various architectures to work.
+These have been pre-built into Conda packages for convenience, and can be found in the [Antmicro Conda channel on Anaconda Cloud](https://anaconda.org/antmicro).

+Scripts for building the Conda packages and instructions how to execute them can be found in [the dedicated conda-toolchains repository](https://github.com/antmicro/conda-toolchains).

 ## Dockerized dependency feature

 One of the new features of the "NG" version of LBE is the ability to deliver dockerized dependencies locally instead of downloading and building them.